cilium/cilium/Documentation/gettingstarted.rst

 microservices.

 We hope you enjoyed the tutorial.
-Feel free to play more with the setup, read the rest of the documentation, and feel free to reach out to us on the `Cilium Slack channel <https://cilium.herokuapp.com>`_ with any questions!
+Feel free to play more with the setup, read the rest of the documentation, and reach out to us on the `Cilium Slack channel <https://cilium.herokuapp.com>`_ with any questions!

 Step 7:  Clean-up